mwbowers/mwbowers.github.io/concepts/printing/printing-introduction.md

 ---
-title: Printing in a Monarch Application
+title: Reporting in a Monarch Application
 ---

 This document discusses the general concepts and some implementation details of the facilities provided by the Framework meant to replace the IBM i artifacts used to generate printed output.